Lednerb/bilberry-hugo-theme/README.md

 * Automated Upload

-    * Install required dependencies by executing the following command from the `algolia` directory:
+    * Switch to the `algolia` directory and install required dependencies by executing the following command:
     ```shell script
     cd algolia
     npm install